storypioneers/kirby-wysiwyg/README.md

 ## Usage

-As soon as you dropped the field extension into your fields folder you can use it in your blueprints: replace the `textarea` fields with `wysiwyg` field (where applicable).
+As soon as you dropped the field extension into your fields folder you can use it in your blueprints: simply replace the `textarea` fields with `wysiwyg` fields (where applicable).

 	fields:
 		richtext: